Published

 Strategic plan execution

-Look for owners on every objective, a review cadence the tool enforces, automated reminders, and rollups that show leadership the truth without a data-entry marathon.
+Execution isn't a feature.
+It's a habit the software either builds or doesn't.
+Look for: owners enforced on every objective, a review cadence the tool maintains, automated reminders, and rollups that show leadership the truth without a data-entry marathon.
 This is the home turf of ClearPoint, AchieveIt, and Elate.
 It's the gap in the assessment-first tools, and it's entirely absent from a spreadsheet.

 Institutional effectiveness reporting

 Institutional effectiveness is how well an institution achieves its mission — measured, documented, and reported.
-It's the connective tissue between strategy and accreditation, and it's usually owned by a small IE office doing heroic manual work.
+It's the connective tissue between strategy and accreditation, usually owned by a small IE office doing heroic manual work.

 The right tool kills the manual part.
 Power BI and Tableau can visualize beautifully, but only if someone else built the data pipeline and keeps it fresh.
 A strategy platform generates the IE report from the same data leadership already reviews — same numbers, same source, no reconciliation.